 We both realize just how lucky we are to have the privilege of being able to retire in our 30s.
 This is not necessarily possible for everyone.
 But if you do earn enough income, and can commit to saving, being able to downshift should be very possible.

 8. If anyone wants to stay in touch and follow your journey, where can they find you?

 Thank you so much Rebecca and Joe for sharing your story!
-I’m definitely signing up for the Adventure Edition of the Weekly Status Updates!

 I am so excited to share this Slow FI interview because I think their story is so unique.
 People who are very close to full FIRE don’t often make decisions to slow down and improve their lives.
 I often see people say things like, “Well, I’ve made it this far.
 It’s only two more years.”